divjotarora/kube-poc/README.md

 $ kubectl get pods -A

-// Copy the name of the pod that looks like "go-client-server"
-$ kubectl logs <pod_name> --all-containers
+$ kubectl logs go-client-server --all-containers

 // Should see something like:
 2023/02/01 20:38:24 accepted conn, reading